Jemila-Abdulai/software-engineering-2/README.md

 ## How we work

 - Weekly Thursday standups and bi-weekly sprints to discuss progress or any blockers
+- Sprint meetings will be used to review and retrospectives to discuss what went well, backlog
 - Log of initial allocation of work
 - Project will be split up into phases to decide internal deadlines and to allocate tasks
 - A DevOps approach of continuous and iterative delivery will be followed for each phase